bilelmoussaoui/Authenticator/README.md

 - `pyotp`
 - `libsecret`

-Those dependencies are only used if you build the application with QRCode scanner support
+Those dependencies are only used if you build the application with QR code scanner support
 - `Pillow`
 - `pyzbar` depends on `zbar`
   - `libzbar-dev` on Ubuntu